thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/build-a-tutorial.md

 ## Format Options

 The tutorial can be created in either format:
+- A markdown tutorial file placed in our docs at `docs/how-to-use-monty/tutorials/` and added to the `docs/hierarchy.md` file.
-- YouTube video
+- YouTube video.
-- Blog post
+- Blog post.

 Both formats may potentially become core documentation if they add value to the existing getting started guides.

 ## Potential Tutorial Topics

 - Running through the steps to set up Monty on a new configuration of hardware / OS.
-(See [AgentRev's excellent WSL tutorial](../../how-to-use-monty/getting-started/getting-started-on-windows-via-wsl.md) as an example)
+(See [AgentRev's excellent WSL tutorial](../../how-to-use-monty/getting-started/getting-started-on-windows-via-wsl.md) as an example).
 - How to add FLOPs measurements to a Monty experiment.
 - How to create a new dataset.
 - How to add a new type of sensor.